 Give it a whirl.
 It’s one of the most fun parts of product management no one is doing!

 Want your team to learn how to do it for your markets and your portfolio?
-Contact us about a personalized workshop where you’ll learn how for your products, your markets and your business model.
+Contact us about a personalized workshop where you’ll learn how for your products, your markets and your business model, or enroll in Product Management University On-Demand and learn at your convenience.
+Certification included.